 I grew up in south western Connecticut where I learned to love atheltics through the sport of rowing.
 I received his BA cum laude and his MA in Economics in 2005 from Boston University.
 While at BU, I joined the track team and toward the end of my time there started running marathons.
 In 2010 I graduated from the University of Oregon with my PhD in Economics.
 At Oregon I was influenced by the abundance of farmers markets and fresh wholesome foods.

-This Spring I am teaching Macroeconomics BE210 and Business Statistics BE220.
+This Fall I am teaching Principles of Macro, International Finance, and CIE.
 Most of the course content will be available on Blackboard.

 I have specialized in macroeconomics, specifically in a topic called learning, which refers to agents using econometrics to form expectations.
 Recent interests include using Bayesian techniques to estimate DSGE models that incorporate learning behavior.

 Updated: April 1, 2014